 There are now such good VST plugins that can recreate any sound in the world (through samples or synthesis).
 Listeners have become accustomed to these sounds and expect them in modern productions.

-Often VST plug-ins offer much more flexibility than real instruments and an incredible time saving compared to them.
-You don't need microphones, you don't need an acoustically optimised room and you can easily correct mistakes via MIDI without having to re-record everything.
+Often, VST plugins offer much more flexibility than real instruments and incredible time savings compared to them.
+You don't need microphones, you don't need an acoustically optimized room, and you can easily correct mistakes via MIDI without having to re-record everything.

 Native Instruments Komplete Start: Best free VST plugin

-Native Instruments Komplete is one of the most popular VST plugin manufacturers.
-The "Start version" is a free VST plugin that is really ingenious.
+Native Instruments is one of the most popular VST plugin manufacturers.
+The "start version" is a free VST plugin that is really great.

 It's a 6GB package of effects, instruments, loops and samples (more than 2,000 sounds in total).
 It comes with Kontakt 6 Player, so you can also install other libraries from other companies.

 Native Instruments offers some of the best VST plugins and sample libraries around, so you can be sure you're getting nothing but good quality.

 If you need something more comprehensive and are willing to spend money, check out the full version, Komplete 13.
 For just under 400€ you get all the instruments you could ever need.